What do spicy tuna rolls, buttermilk-fried chicken and these crispy sweet potato wedges all have in common?

 Here are a few more ideas:

-- This quick and garlicky sauteed baby broccoli.
+- This recipe for quick and garlicky sauteed baby broccoli.

 - Dunk this AMAZING fried chicken into it.